 Structured settlements must be negotiated.
 Standard terms include:

-- Whether the money is to be paid directly by the defendant or deposited with a third party (such as a life insurance company);
+- Whether the structured settlement payments are to be paid directly by the defendant or deposited with a third party (such as a life insurance company);

 - The period of time over which money is to be paid;